apache/parquet-format/LogicalTypes.md

 #### DURATION

-`DURATION` is used to represent a day-time time interval, such as `5 days, 10 hours and 30 minutes`.
-It must annotate an `int64` that stores the total number of time units representing the interval.
+`DURATION` is used to represent a span of time, such as `5 days`.
+It must annotate an `int64` value that stores the total number of time units for the duration.
 The value is a signed integer and can be negative to indicate backward duration.
-The time interval is independent of any timezone.
+The duration is purely a measure of time and is independent of any time zone.

 The `DURATION` type takes `unit` as a parameter, and the value must be one of `MILLIS`, `MICROS` or  `NANOS`.

-Interval of 1 day is equivalent to 24 hours, regardless of the specific number of seconds in a day.
-This means that when you define an interval of `1 day`, it represents exactly 24 hours, or 86,400,000,000 nanoseconds.
+Duration of 1 day is defined exactly of 24 hours, regardless of the specific number of seconds in a calendar day.
+For example, a 1-day duration is always equal to 86,400,000,000 nanoseconds.

 ## Embedded Types